TritonDataCenter/rfd/rfd/0154/README.md

     SIZE        Size in mebibytes
 ```

-### `triton instance delete-disk`
+### `triton instance disk delete`

-A disk may be removed from a flexible disk instance with `delete-disk`, described in `triton instance delete-disk --help` as:
+A disk may be removed from a flexible disk instance with `disk delete`, described in `triton instance disk delete --help` as:

 ```
 Delete a disk from a flexible disk instance.

 Usage:
-    triton instance delete-disk [OPTIONS] INST
+    triton instance disk delete [OPTIONS] INST

 Options:
     -h, --help           Show this help.